-Required books:
+Required book:

 The Selfish Gene by Richard Dawkins (Oxford University Press - originally 1976).
-The $40^{th}$ anniversary edition is available at the bookstore but the $2^{nd}$ or $3^{rd}$ editions are fine too (they need to have the 'new' chapters 12 and 13 added in 1989).
+The 40th anniversary edition is available at the bookstore but the 2nd or 3rd editions are fine too (they need to have the 'new' chapters 12 and 13 added in 1989).
 A pdf is available on blackboard.
 But you will need to be able to easily access the book in class so a paperback copy is easiest.

-All other readings will be found on the course website: http://joelvelasco.net/teaching/3334
+An updated course schedule and access to all readings and assignments will be kept on the course website here:

+http://joelvelasco.net/teaching/3334